 Program: Minor in Classical Greek and Roman Civilization

 A minor in Classical Greek and Roman Civilization is of interest and value to students who are studying Anthropology, Art History, Drama, English, History, Humanities, Philosophy, Political Science, Religious Studies or Communication Studies.
-A student who decides to minor in Classical Greek and Roman Civilization is required to meet with an advisor or the coordinator to plan her or his program.
+Students who decide to minor in Classical Greek and Roman Civilization are required to meet with an advisor or the coordinator to plan their program.
 All courses in this program are conducted in English; a knowledge of Latin and Greek is not required.
 Students interested in a Special Major (B.A.) in Classical Greek and Roman Civilization should consult this Catalog under Special Major.